OH-Blog Logo

 2. Vaccine Safety & Common Side Effects

-A couple of specific vaccines might have you scratching your head.
-For the flu shot, it’s a thumbs up for everyone six months and up every year.
+A few specific vaccines might have you scratching your head.
+For the flu shot, it’s thumbs-up for everyone six months and up every year.
 Because the flu can be unpredictable.
 Dr. Cremona-Simmons says you never know if your case will be mild or require hospitalizations.
-The flu vaccine could help lessen the severity if you do catch the bug.
+The flu vaccine could help lessen the severity if you catch the bug.

-And the HPV vaccine?
-It’s a big player in preventing certain cancers.
-Kids can start this one at nine.
+The HPV vaccine is one of the few vaccines that directly prevents certain cancers.
+It can be started as early as age nine.
 “What is amazing about this vaccine is that we have a vaccine that can prevent cancer.
-So it can cause cervical cancer in women, and it can cause penile cancer, and men”, says Dr. Cremona-Simmons.
+So it can cause cervical cancer in women, and it can cause penile cancer in men,” says Dr. Cremona-Simmons.

 How Much Sleep Do Children Need?

-How much zzz’s do kids need?
+Sleep needs vary by age, and getting the right amount makes a difference in how children feel and function.
 Dr. Cremona-Simmons breaks it down: for our teens, it’s about eight to ten hours.
-The littles?
-Think ten to twelve hours.
-Quality sleep doesn’t just mean fewer yawns in class.
-It’s all about growth, development, and being on their A-game.
+For younger children, aim for ten to twelve hours.
+Quality sleep is all about growth, development, and helping your children be their best.

 “If you think about it, if you don’t get restful, restorative sleep, how do you feel during the day?
 It’s the same thing for our kiddos”, says Dr. Cremona-Simmons.
 “Having them in a good bedtime routine, and making sure that they’re getting the either the 10 to 12, or eight to 10 hours, depending on their age is really important.
 Their ability to have restorative sleep enables them to focus in school, which enables better performance.
 And it’s also crucial to the development.
 That sleep period is necessary for kids to grow and to learn.”